Theme for the Week - April Fool's Day!

 Do It Myself: Tickle Someone - Since the idea of a joke is a bit of a stretch, your toddler will think it's hilarious if he/she tickles you and you collapse on the floor in fits of laughter.
 They'll know they did something funny.

-Activity of the Week: Fake Spider - You'll probably need to give a little help on this one, made from Styrofoam and pipe cleaners but you'll have fun "scaring" Dad or a sibling with this funny little trick.
+Activity of the Week: Handprint Spider - Any excuse to make a handprint craft I will take!
+It won't fool anyone but it's just so dang cute!
+Try it!
 Yoga Pose: Bharadvaja's Twist - Since April Fool's Day involves "twisting" the truth, we thought this pose works for the week.
 This link is from Yoga Journal.
 PS - Our kids always liked the Yoga Kids series if you'd like more ideas for doing yoga with your toddler.
 Sign Language Sign of the Week: April, Silly, Surprised, Joke.
 If your toddler is still learning how to talk, sign language can be a great way for them to communicate.
 And as they get older, they'll pick up signs faster and it can be more of a fun thing versus a way to communicate.